AndrewAPrice/Perception/shovel/README.md

 # Shovel

 Shovel is a dynamically typed high level language.
+Shovel compiles to Turkey assembly language, which runs on the Turkey virtual machine.
 Tools related to Shovel go in here.
+The assembler is also here (rather than the Turkey directory which is exclusively the virtual machine) because it is part of the build process.

 # Status
 - The assembler is done.